 Instead of producing good old flame, plasma lighters put out electric plasma bolts.
 Housed in the casing is a battery and electric current to start a spark.
 USB cables are usually included, but you’ll want to invest in a portable solar charger to increase the plasma lighter’s usefulness.

-Operation is an easy and painless affair.
+Operation of this lighter is easy.
 Just use any finger to click the button, and voila! instant flame.
-The flame in this case is either a single or a double plasma that has a higher temperature than fire.
+The flame, in this case, is either a single or a double plasma that has a higher temperature than fire.
 The device houses a pair of ceramic electrode material where the electrical arc forms.
 One of the advantages you can get when you use a plasma lighter is that it requires no fuel or fluids to generate flames.
 It only takes an hour or two to be completely charged.

 C. The Best Survival Lighters You Can Buy

 The Zippo Emergency Fire Starter is an excellent lighter that can be relied on in a number of emergency situations.
 The plastic bod